-- Given a file (data/roster.dat) of the form <firstname> <gradyear> - Goal: quickly find out what a particular student's class is.
-Specifically, - Repeatedly prompt user for a first name of a student - Display the student's graduation year - Consider - ➤ How would we solve this pre-dictionaries? - ➤ How would we solve this with dictionaries? - How do we want to model the data? - What is the key?
-What is the value? - How to display the mapping in a pretty way? - What order is the data printed in?
+- Given a file (data/roster.dat) of the form <firstname> <gradyear> - Goal: quickly find out what a particular student's class is. - Specifically, - > Repeatedly prompt user for a first name of a student (given) - Display that student's graduation year - Consider - ➤ How would we solve this pre-dictionaries? - > How would we solve this with dictionaries? - What is the key?
+What is the value?